Gov’t urged to allocate sufficient resources for communal irrigation

 “Equity means providing irrigation, not at the expense of the Filipino people paying an onerous loan.
 Equity means addressing irrigation needs of both upland and lowland farmers—in the case of the CRPIP, the farmers of Kalinga and Cagayan (Tuao and Piat municipalities), respectively,” said Dalang.

 She called on the government to uphold indigenous peoples rights to their ancestral lands at all times.
-In providing and developing irrigation services and facilities, Dalang reminded the authorities not neglect its responsibility to upland and marginal farmers.
+In providing and developing irrigation services and facilities, Dalang reminded the authorities not to neglect state responsibility to upland and marginal farmers.

-Upon completion, the CRPIP will be the third national irrigation system fed by waters coming from the Cordillera that provides water for areas other than the region.
+Upon completion, the CRPIP will be the third national irrigation system fed by waters coming from the Cordillera providing water for farming areas outside the region.
 The facility will irrigate 7,530 hectares in Cagayan and 1,170 hectares in Kalinga.
 The two other facilities are the Upper Chico River Irrigation System (UCRIS) found in Tabuk City, Kalinga and West Apayao-Abulog Irrigation System (WAAIS).
 The firmed-up area for UCRIS is 7,219 hectares in Kalinga and 8,576 hectares in Isabela province while the WAAIS has 1,772 hectares for Apayao and 2,950 hectares in Cagayan.

 “While the major river systems of the Cordillera are being ‘developed’ purportedly for energy and irrigation as in the case of the CRPIP, little attention, if at all, is being paid in the rehabilitation and development of the age-old communal irrigation systems,” she said.